tatibenaglia/CleaningData/README.md

 - 'features_info.txt': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.
+- 'features_tidy.txt': List of all features.

-- 'tidy_data.txt': Mean of all variables described in features by Subject and Activity.
+- 'tidy_data.txt': Mean of all variables described in features_tidy.txt by Subject and Activity.